-- 4.1 There shall be a documented training program, approved by laboratory management that focuses on the development of theoretical and practical knowledge, skills and abilities necessary to examine seized drug samples and related materials.
-The training program shall include the following: - documented standards of performance and a plan for assessing theoretical and practical competency against these standards (e.g., written and oral examinations, critical reviews, analysis of unknown samples and mock casework per topic area); - a training syllabus providing descriptions of the required knowledge and skills in specific topic areas in which the analyst is to be trained, milestones of achievement, and methods of testing or evaluating competency; - a period of supervised casework representative of the type the analyst will be required to perform; - d) a verification document demonstrating that the analyst has achieved the required competence. - 4.2 Topic areas in the training program shall include, as a minimum, the following:
+- II.4.1 There shall be a documented training program, approved by laboratory management that focuses on the development of theoretical and practical knowledge, skills and abilities necessary to examine seized drug samples and related materials.
+The training program shall include the following: - a) documented standards of performance and a plan for assessing theoretical and practical competency against these standards (e.g., written and oral examinations, critical reviews, analysis of unknown samples and mock casework per topic area); - a training syllabus providing descriptions of the required knowledge and skills in specific topic areas in which the analyst is to be trained, milestones of achievement, and methods of testing or evaluating competency; - a period of supervised casework representative of the type the analyst will be required to perform; - d) a verification document demonstrating that the analyst has achieved the required competence.

-- relevant background information on drugs of abuse (e.g., status of control and chemical and physical characteristics) - techniques, methodologies and instrumentation utilized in the examination of seized drug samples and related materials - quality assurance - ethics - expert/court testimony and legal requirements - laboratory policy and procedures (e.g., sampling, uncertainty, evidence handling, safety and security) as they relate to the examination of seized drug samples and related materials. - 4.3 An individual qualified to provide instruction shall have demonstrated competence in the subject area and in the delivery of training.
+- II.4.2 Topic areas in the training program shall include, as a minimum, the following: - relevant background information on drugs of abuse (e.g., status of control and chemical and physical characteristics) - techniques, methodologies and instrumentation utilized in the examination of seized drug samples and related materials - quality assurance - ethics - expert/court testimony and legal requirements - laboratory policy and procedures (e.g., sampling, uncertainty, evidence handling, safety and security) as they relate to the examination of seized drug samples and related materials. - II.4.3 SWGDRUG endorses the ENFSI Drug Working Group document "Education and Training Outline for Forensic Drug Practitioners" and recommends its use in the development of training programs. - II.4.4 An individual qualified to provide instruction shall have demonstrated competence in the subject area and in the delivery of training.

-5 References and documents
+II.5 References and documents